 The FTC has warned companies offering IV therapy against making claims that are not supported by research, as regards efficacy for treating diverse diseases.

-The treatment, also referred to as hydration therapy, has not been satisfactorily proven to be effective.
+The treatment also referred to as hydration therapy, has not been satisfactorily proven to be effective.
 And not just that; it is argued that the administration of vitamins and herbs intravenously may also be less potent compared to oral usage.

 Myer’s cocktail is on the whole a multivitamin that a person injects. iV Bars charges $175 per 15-minute session of a “recovery” cocktail, Marketwatch reports.
-A cocktail for enhancing brain function costs $225 per session of similar duration.
+A cocktail for enhancing brain function costs $225 per session of a similar duration.

-In an email sent to its customers recently, iV Bars noted that there was no scientific proof that the therapy it offers was effective for combating any disease.
+In an email sent to its customers recently, IV Bars noted that there was no scientific proof that the therapy it offers was effective for combating any disease.
 It advised speaking with a healthcare provider before having the treatment.